Migration of MindSphere MongoDB to MongoDB Atlas¶

 After the tunnel to your MongoDB instance is open, you can create a dump of your database.

-- Install mongodump (see Mongodump).
+- Install mongodump on local shell (see Mongodump).

 - Create dump of your MongoDB instance with